FarronF/limerick-council-meetings/meetings/2015/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 16th November 2015.md

 approval in principle.

-All AHB’s have responsibility for the delivery of the approved projects and have to--- 8
+All AHB’s have responsibility for the delivery of the approved projects and have to
+---
+8

 go through the normal planning permission process.